cybnity/foundation/implementations-line/features/technical/knowledge-management-database/janusgraph-repository/designview-read-model-repository-sample-models.md

     note for SampleDomainReadModelImpl "Read-model projections perimeter specialized per application domain (or per domain's Aggregate).
-Define all usable projections as delegated actor of repository for a defined read-model scope" note for SampleDomainGraphImpl "Define JanusGraph storage backend configuration and manage all graph specific structure elements (Vertex, Edges, Indexes, Labels, Properties) that are static (e.g long-time structural constraints)" note for SampleDataViewStateTransactionImpl "Detect and interpret explicit query requests or domain event (e.g write-model change event handled), and ensure dispatching to the good transaction ensuring the graph change (read of state; change for alignment with domain aggregate last version state as data-view up-to-date)" note for CreateSampleDataViewVersion "Interpret creation event notified by domain write-model, and add data-view version into the manipulated graph" note for UpgradeSampleDataViewVersion "Interpret any change event relative to the domain aggregate write-model, and update/refresh existing data-view projection with new value as last data-view version queryable" note for FindSampleDataViewVersionByEqualsLabel "Interpret and read query parameters of request about the aggregate data-view projection state, and return optimized data-view DTO version"
+Define all usable projections as delegated actor of repository for a defined read-model scope" note for SampleDomainGraphImpl "Define JanusGraph storage backend configuration and manage all graph specific structure elements (Vertex, Edges, Indexes, Labels, Properties) that are static (e.g long-time structural constraints)" note for SampleDataViewStateTransactionImpl "Detect and interpret explicit query requests or domain event (e.g write-model change event handled), and ensure dispatching to the good transaction ensuring the graph change (read of state; change for alignment with domain aggregate last version state as data-view up-to-date)" note for UpgradeSampleDataViewVersion "Interpret any change event relative to the domain aggregate write-model, and update/refresh existing data-view projection with new value as last data-view version queryable" note for FindSampleDataViewVersionByEqualsLabel "Interpret and read query parameters of request about the aggregate data-view projection state, and return optimized data-view DTO version"